gjermundgaraba/gulp-clean-compiled-typescript/README.md

 # gulp-clean-compiled-typescript
-Gulp plugin that cleans compiled output from typescript files (.js + js.map files)
+Gulp plugin that cleans compiled output from typescript files (generated .js, js.map and .d.ts files)

 It also supports .tsx files.